adalmia96/Cluster-Analysis/README.md

 # Tired of Topic Models?
 Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!
-The repo contains the source code for the paper: link here
+The repo contains the source code for the paper: https://aclanthology.org/2020.emnlp-main.135.pdf

 ## How to use the code
 To cluster the word embeddings to discover the latent topics, run the code/score.py file.